How to Dissolve an LLC in Utah? (A Complete Guide)

 Quick Summary

-• File Articles of Dissolution with the Utah Division of Corporations & Commercial Code.
+- LLC owners must submit the Articles of Dissolution with the Utah Division of Corporations & Commercial Code.

-Steps to Dissolving a Utah LLC
+7 Steps to Dissolving an LLC in Utah

 Steps to dissolving a Utah LLC entail careful planning and execution.